-The paper, The Neurological Impairment Scale: reliability and validity as a predictor of functional outcome in neurorehabilitation, (here) showed reasonable psychometric properties.
+The paper, The Neurological Impairment Scale: reliability and validity as a predictor of functional outcome in neurorehabilitation (here), showed it had good psychometric properties.

 The patient categorisation tool.

-This assessment was devised as a measure of the “complexity of needs in a mixed population of patients presenting for specialist neurorehabilitation.”.
-An analysis of data from 5396 patients on the UKROC database was undertaken and reported in The patient categorisation tool: psychometric evaluation of a tool to measure complexity of needs for rehabilitation in a large multicentre dataset from the United Kingdom. (here) There was some evidence of validity, but its sensitivity and specificity were both only 75%.
+The UKROC team devised this assessment to measure the “complexity of needs in a mixed population of patients presenting for specialist neurorehabilitation.”.
+An analysis of data from 5396 patients on the UKROC database was undertaken and reported in The patient categorisation tool: psychometric evaluation of a tool to measure complexity of needs for rehabilitation in a large multicentre dataset from the United Kingdom. (here) There was some validity evidence, but its sensitivity and specificity were only 75%.
 There seemed to be two factors: ‘physical’ and ‘cognitive/psychosocial’.

-The rehabilitation prescription was proposed as a way of improving rehabilitation after trauma.
-It is a patient-held tool setting out the patient’s individual needs for rehabilitation and the plan to provide for them.
-It was intended to improve access to rehabilitation and to record unmet needs.
-The National Clinical Audit of Specialist Rehabilitation following major Injury (NCASRI) (here) provides proof of principle for its use within the major Trauma networks, demonstrating that only 40% of the patients who required further specialist rehabilitation after discharge from the major trauma centres actually got this. (here)
+The rehabilitation prescription was put forward to improve rehabilitation after trauma.
+It is a patient-held tool setting out the patient’s needs for rehabilitation and the plan to provide for them.
+It is intended to improve access to rehabilitation and to record unmet needs.
+The National Clinical Audit of Specialist Rehabilitation following major Injury (NCASRI) (here) provides proof of principle for its use within the Major Trauma networks, demonstrating that only 40% of the patients who required further specialist rehabilitation after discharge from the major trauma centres got this. (here)

-Over the last eight years it has slowly improved and become more used.
-Its potential is large, but success depends upon easy to use digital technology – the paper version is easily lost.
-It is now being suggested as a general tool for all patients in hospital needing rehabilitation, for example after Covid-19.
-A copy of the current Rehabilitation Prescription is available, combined with PICUPS (See below) from here.
+Over the last eight years, the Rehabilitation Prescription has slowly improved and become more used.
+Its potential is considerable, but success depends upon easy-to-use digital technology – the paper version is easily lost.
+It is now considered a general tool for all hospital patients needing rehabilitation, for example, after Covid-19.
+A copy of the current Rehabilitation Prescription is available, combined with PICUPS (See below), and it is available here.
 (The Rehabilitation Prescription is the second half of the document you download from the site.)

-The Post Intensive Care Unit Presentation Screen (PICUPS) was developed by the National Post-ICU Rehabilitation Collaborative (here) as a means of identifying the rehabilitation needs of people leaving the intensive care unit.
-Covid-19 was a major precipitant of this development.
+The Post Intensive Care Unit Presentation Screen (PICUPS) was developed by the National Post-ICU Rehabilitation Collaborative (here) to identify the rehabilitation needs of people leaving the intensive care unit.
+Cov d-19 was a major precipitant of this development.
 Two papers were published in February 2021: The Post-ICU Presentation Screen (PICUPS) and Rehabilitation Prescription (RP) for Intensive Care survivors Part I: Development and preliminary clinimetric evaluation. (here) and The Post-ICU Presentation Screen (PICUPS) and Rehabilitation Prescription (RP) for Intensive care survivors part II: Clinical engagement and future directions for the National Post-Intensive Care Rehabilitation Collaborative. (here)

-The PICUPS has been widely tested on many patients (500+) and in 26 intensive care units.
+The PICUPS has been widely tested on patients (500+) in 26 intensive care units.
 The tool has 24 items covering four domains: “a) Medical and essential care, b) Breathing and nutrition; c) Physical movement and d) Communication, cognition and behaviour.”
-It showed reasonable psychometric properties and seemed to detect people needing further rehabilitation input.
+It showed good psychometric properties and detected people needing further rehabilitation input.